-Placements will be made to ensure no conflicts of interest occur to assure candidates receive an experience that is free of bias and external influence.
-Teacher candidates will not be placed in schools where family members or significant others attend, are employed or serve on school boards or where the candidate attended school or have family members attending.
+Placements will be made to ensure no conflicts of interest occur.
+Candidates deserve an experience that is free of bias and external influence.
+Teacher candidates will not be placed in schools where family members or significant others attend, are employed or serve on school boards.
+Candidates will also not be placed where the candidate attended school or have family members attending.
 Placement in a district may be denied based on other factors not listed here and is at the discretion of the district, school and OCEAR.